Middle School

 • Science 8: Human Biological Systems

-Science 8 is designed to build off of the skills acquired in Science 7, continuing with the relationship between structure and function, and relating all systems through homeostasis.
+Science 8 is designed to build upon the skills acquired in Science 7, continuing with the relationship between structure and function and relating all systems through homeostasis.
 The course provides an exploration of biochemical and biological processes within the human body.
 Students will learn about the different levels of organization, from cells to organ systems, and will explore how these organ systems come together to create a complex yet efficient system.
-Students will be able to comprehensively relate the information they have learned to real-world concepts and situations, and communicate the scientific knowledge they have mastered into everyday terminology.
+Students will be able to comprehensively relate the information they have learned to real-world concepts and situations and to communicate the scientific knowledge they have mastered into everyday terminology.